 The University's Center for Teaching & Learning Excellence (CTLE) is located on the 5th floor of the Harper-McGuiness Wing in St. Thomas Hall.
 The mission of the CTLE is to provide academic support services for students and opportunities for faculty to enhance teaching and learning.
 The CTLE offers services to assist graduate students to achieve academic success.
-The CTLE can assist graduate students in improving their reading comprehension and retention, writing and enhance overall learning skills.
-Peer-tutoring is available to graduate students free of charge.
-Students may also work with CTLE staff in learning how to use instructional technology that is available on campus.
-Workshops are offered in the area of time management, organizational skills, effective study techniques and learning styles.
+The CTLE can assist graduate students who reside in Northeastern Pennsylvania with: improving their reading comprehension and retention abilities, writing skills, and overall learning strategies; peer-tutoring; and learning how to use the instructional technologies that are available on campus.
+Workshops are offered in the areas of time management, organizational skills, effective study techniques and learning styles.
 The CTLE also offers opportunities for faculty and students to engage in teaching mentoring experiences through the Student/Faculty Teaching Mentorship Program (SFTMP).

-Graduate students with disabilities, who are registered with the CTLE, receive academic accommodations such as extended test-taking time, note taking and computer use for examinations.
-Individual consultations with the CTLE Reading Enrichment Specialist, Learning Enrichment Specialist and Writing Consultants are encouraged to assist students with physical and/or learning challenges achieve academic success.
+Any graduate student with a documented disability, and who is registered with the CTLE, receives academic accommodations such as extended test-taking time, note taking and computer use for examinations.
+To assist students achieve academic success, individual consultations are encouraged with the CTLE Reading Enrichment Specialist, the Learning Enrichment Specialist, and the Writing Consultants.

-To learn more about the CTLE's programs and services for students and faculty visit our Web site at www.scranton.edu/ctle or phone 941-4038.
+To learn more about the CTLE's programs and services for students and faculty visit the Web site at www.scranton.edu/ctle or phone 570-941-4038.